LLD Support for Basic Block Sections

 A new relocation type for jmp instructions which need to be relaxed makes it easy and accurate when the linker tries to find these instructions.
 Our current method peeks back to look at the opcode of the relocation type that could correspond to jmp instructions.

-The relaxation pass does three things:
+The relaxation pass does two things:

 First, it deletes all explicit fall-through direct jump instructions between adjacent basic blocks.
 This is done by discarding the tail of the basic block section.